On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Siblings of Locally Finite Trees

 \section{Siblings of Locally Finite Trees}

-In this section we prove that both conjectures of Bonato-Tardif and Tyomkyn hold for a locally finite tree not having any hyperbolic embedding.
-Throughout this section $T$ represents a locally finite tree and by $M$ we mean the monoid of all embeddings of $T$.
-Our study will be based on analysing the size of the set $\mathcal{D}(M)$ of all directions of non-elliptic elements in $M$.
+In this section we prove that a locally finite tree not having any hyperbolic self-embedding has both TAP and ASP.
+Throughout this section $T$ represents a locally finite tree and by $M$ we mean the monoid of all self-embeddings of $T$.
+Our method will be based on analysing the size of the set $\mathcal{D}(M)$ of all directions of non-elliptic elements in $M$.
 By Theorem \ref{SizeofDm}, $\mathcal{D}(M)$ has either zero, one, two or infinitely many elements.
-We show that if the size of $\mathcal{D}(M)$ is not infinite, then $T$ has one or infinitely many siblings.
-We also show that if a non-regular end of $T$ is preserved forward or backward by some non-elliptic embedding, then $T$ has infinitely many siblings (Corollary \ref{Nonregularend}).
-Further, we show that if $T$ has a parabolic embedding, then $T$ has infinitely many siblings, unless $T$ is a ray (Theorem \ref{ParabolicInfinite}).
-Moreover, Corollary \ref{Nonregularend} and Theorem \ref{ParabolicInfinite} are independent of the number of directions of $T$.
+We show that if the size of $\mathcal{D}(M)$ is not infinite, then $T$ has TAP.
+We also show that if a non-regular end of $T$ is preserved forward or backward by some non-elliptic self-embedding, then $T$ has ASP (Corollary \ref{Nonregularend}).
+Further, we show that if $T$ has a parabolic self-embedding, then $T$ has ASP, unless $T$ is a ray (Theorem \ref{ParabolicInfinite}).